History

 At last, word came from Alberta Corporate Registry that the name of Peruvian Canadian Cultural Association, ACULPECA had been received within the Alberta laws, a name search processed, and the name accepted and registered as of January 29, 1993.
 Duly registration of the Association proceeded afterwards with final corporate title issued on March 31, 1993.

 The association has now over 200 members, all from different nationalities, age, and creed.
-Membership has been increasing steadily and is expected to continue with this trend as it offers numerous services to the community while engaging the members of various volunteer activities throughout the city.
+Membership has been increasing steadily and is expected to continue with this trend as it offers numerous services to the community while engaging the members at various volunteer activities throughout the city.
 Members enjoy of the activities set out per the society by-laws, servicing the community while sharing the Peruvian heritage and values which provides a sense of identity and unity within the community.